Nguma Island Camp

 Excellent tiger fishing except for July and August.
 Bream, pike and barbel throughout the year.
 The barbel run starts anytime from mid-September and can continue throughout November.
 Spin fishing tackle is available for hire and a full stock of lures and spinners are on sale.

-Nguma Island Lodge is a birdwatchers paradise covering not only all water species viewed from the boat or mokoro but a full compliment of dry land and flood plain species viewed during island and flood plain walks.
+Nguma Island Lodge is a bird watcher's paradise covering not only all water species viewed from the boat or mokoro but a full complement of dry land and floodplain species viewed during island and flood plain walks.
 Find the elusive Pel’s fishing owl on the numerous islands.

 Or during the barbel run take a 50 minute boat ride to the main Okavango River through meandering channels literally lined with fish eagle, goliath heron, darters and egrets feeding, forming your own special guard of honour.